-Zinc can come in tablet or supplement form, but there are great sources of the mineral available in our diets, such as sustainably-raised fish, beef, shellfish, oysters, in legumes like chickpeas, lentils, and beans, in nuts and seeds like pumpkin seeds, sesame seeds, hemp hearts, pinenuts, quinoa, and cashews- to name a few.
+Zinc can come in tablet or supplement form, but there are great sources of the mineral available in our diets, such as sustainably-raised fish, beef, shellfish, oysters, legumes like chickpeas, lentils, and beans, nuts and seeds like pumpkin seeds, sesame seeds, hemp hearts, pinenuts, quinoa, and cashews- to name a few.

 Make Your Own Home Remedies

 Add a few of these tried-and-true home remedies.

 Elderberry Syrup contains powerful antioxidants that work to keep the immune system strong and resilient.
 These tiny berries are also believed to contain an antiviral agent so potent they are thought to deactivate viruses, making them unable to multiply.